 We talk more about blogging below.

-From the above story, you might think that SEO and content marketing is super competitive.
+You might think that SEO and content marketing are super competitive.
 You would be right.

 Choosing a good domain name should be the first major step in getting your brand out there.

 For example, our studio is named Slocum Studio, so the choice was obvious.
-Our domain: http://slocumstudio.com/ When the business has a creative name, using that or a similar variant to it is recommended.
-If Slocum Studio was already taken, we may have added an “ma” after “studio” to designate that we are from Massachusetts.
+Our domain: https://slocumstudio.com/ When the business has a creative name, using that or a similar variant to it is recommended.
+If Slocum Studio was already taken, we may have added a “ma” after “studio” to designate that we are from Massachusetts.

 If the business is a personal brand, you may want to get more in-depth with your research.

-The above is an indicator that keeping the location close to the heart in a website is crucial to local business success.
+The above is an indicator that keeping the location close to the heart of a website is crucial to local business success.

 Utilize this tip on landing pages like “About” or “Contact” pages as much as you will on blog posts.

-What you don’t blog?
+What you don’t blog about?
 It’s probably a good time to start.